Muhammad Husayn Zaydan: Birth and upbringing

 Muhammad was born in Medina in 1906.
 His mother died when he was a child and his grandmother (Maytha'a) took care of him, and when he turned 8 years old he entered the book of Sheikh Muhammad Al-Mushi and this book is from the endowments of Al-Saqqaf in Medina.
 During the days of traveling Barlik, which is known as the deportation of the people during the time of Fakhri Pasha Al-Othmani, he traveled with his father to Yanbu al-Nakhl and from there to Yanbu al-Bahr.
-Abdul Ghani Sharaf - and his colleague in this school Ibrahim Zare', Hamza Farhoud, Zaki Omar.
+Abdul Ghani Sharaf and his colleague in this school Ibrahim Zare', Hamza Farhoud, Zaki Omar.
 After the situation in Medina ended, he returned to it and entered the writers Al-Qashashi and his Sheikh Hassan Saqr, and from the writers of Al-Qushashi, Al-Zaidan went to the Abdaliya School and its director, Mr. Ahmed Saqer, the teachers who were taught by Sheikh Al-Zaidan were Muhammad Saqr, Majid Eshqi, Muhammad Al-Katami, and Muhammad bin Salem.
 Muhammad graduated from school in 1342H and he was the fourth to graduate from it, the other three were Muhammad Iyas Tawfiq, Muhammad Niazi, and Muhammad Salem Al-Hujaili.
 He then continued his education in episodes of the Prophet's Mosque, and Sheikh Abdul Qadir Shalabi asked him to work with him as an assistant in the essential school that Shalabi opened until 1352H.
 After that he traveled to India for thirty days and when he came back he couldn't find a job, and because of Al-Zaydan's ability and efficiency, he was appointed as a teacher in the orphanage school with a salary of thirty-five riyals, and from the orphanage in Medina to the orphanage in Mecca after the orphanage in Medina was annexed to it.

 Description

-He had a yellow skin tone, of medium height, wide-eyed, clean-shaven, and bearded.
+He had a yellow skin tone, was of medium height, wide-eyed, clean-shaven, and bearded.
 He was thin in his youth, and when he grew older, he became closer to fullness.
-In the last years of his life, he became blind, so he saw ghosts, but he did not discern the details, but his eye disease did not stop him from moving and working as he used to dictate what he wanted to write, and he visited those he likes to visit, and he was often accompanied by a friend of his age, Mr. Taha, may God extend his life.
+In the last years of his life, he became blind, and saw ghosts.
+His eye disease did not stop him from moving and working, as he used to dictate what he wanted to write, and he visited people.
+He was often accompanied by a friend of his age, Mr. Taha.